North County Plan

 • Can I clear vegetation for fire safety within the MSCP?

-County Fire Marshals require the clearing of hazardous vegetation close to houses and buildings in the unincorporated area.
-However, concerns are raised by citizens as to whether these activities would be in violation of the state and federal Endangered Species Acts.
-The County Fire Chief's Association and the California Department of Fish & Wildlife (CDFW) and U.S. Fish and Wildlife Service (USFWS), signed a Memorandum of Understanding (MOU) in 1997.
-This MOU exempts the incidental take of endangered species by landowners complying with a Fire Marshal's Order, which is generally 100 feet of clearing from a residential structure.
+The County Fire Chief's Association and the California Department of Fish & Wildlife (CDFW) and U.S. Fish and Wildlife Service (USFWS), signed a Memorandum of Understanding (MOU) in 1997that exempts the incidental take of endangered species by landowners complying with a Fire Marshal's Order, which is generally 100 feet of clearing from a residential structure.

 Clearing in areas beyond that required by the Fire Marshal's Order may require permits issued by federal, state, and/or County of San Diego authorities.
-For more information, please contact the Department of Planning and Development Services (PDS), Zoning Information Counter, at (858) 565-5981.
+For more information, please contact the Department of Planning and Development Services (PDS), Zoning Information Counter at (858) 694-8985.